Slippery Elm

 What research says

-The research literature on slippery elm is sparse.
-Most published references are descriptive rather than experimental, and there are very few controlled human studies examining the bark or its preparations in isolation.
-Some researchers have investigated the general properties of plant-derived mucilages in laboratory settings, but these findings are not specific to slippery elm and remain at a preliminary stage.
-The limited scope of available evidence means that most claims about slippery elm in popular sources extend well beyond what the published research currently substantiates.
+The modern research literature on slippery elm is genuinely sparse, and it is worth stating that plainly rather than dressing it up.
+Most published references are descriptive rather than experimental, and there are very few controlled human studies that examine slippery elm bark or its preparations in isolation.
+Some researchers have investigated the general behavior of plant-derived mucilages in laboratory settings, but those findings concern mucilage as a class and are not specific to Ulmus rubra.

 Safety & interactions